loopbackio/loopback-next/docs/site/tutorials/core/3-context-in-action.md

 3. To be instantiated from a class.

-   A class can be aservice, controller or other LoopBack artifacts.
+   A class can be a service, controller or other LoopBack artifacts.

 4. To be created from a provider class.